A tale of three homotopies: Operadic homotopical algebra

-Recall that the datum of a homotopy $\mathcal{P}$-algebra structure on a vector space $V$ is equivalent to the datum of a square zero coderivation of degree~$-1$ of the cofree $\mathcal{P}^\ac$-coalgebra $\mathsf{B}(V):=\mathcal{P}^\ac(V)$.
-Such a coderivation makes the latter coalgebra into a chain complex referred to as the bar complex of~$V$.
-A homotopy morphism between two homotopy $\mathcal{P}$-algebras is the same as a dg $\mathcal{P}^\ac$-coalgebra morphism between their bar complexes.
-The same applies when switching algebras and coalgebras: for a cooperad $\mathcal{Q}$, a structure of a homotopy $\mathcal{Q}$-coalgebra on a vector space $V$ is exactly the same as a square zero derivation of degree~$1$ of the free $\mathcal{Q}^\ac$-algebra $\mathcal{Q}^\ac(V)$.
-Such a datum makes the latter coalgebra into a cochain complex referred to as the cobar complex of~$V$.
-A homotopy morphism between two homotopy $\mathcal{Q}$-coalgebras is the same as a dg $\mathcal{Q}^\ac$-algebra morphism between their cobar complexes.
+The same definitions apply when replacing algebras with coalgebras: for a Koszul cooperad $\mathcal{Q}$, a structure of a homotopy $\mathcal{Q}$-coalgebra on a vector space $V$ is exactly the same as a square zero derivation of degree~$1$ of the free $\mathcal{Q}^\ac$-algebra $\mathcal{Q}^\ac(V)$.
+Such a datum makes the latter coalgebra into a cochain complex referred to as the cobar complex of~$V$ and denoted $\Omega(V)$.